 First of all, you should be aware that in Portugal all workers must be paid at least the minimum wage.
-Of course, a low minimum wage (around €600) also means a tip is usually appreciated.
+Of course, a low minimum wage (a little over €600) also means a tip is usually appreciated.

 With that in mind, tipping is common in Portugal on specific situations which we cover below.
 You’re not expected to leave a tip just for a drink or two at a café or bar in Portugal.
 You may occasionally see Portuguese rounding up in cafés, especially older people, because they lived in a time when waiters in Portugal weren’t paid a wage, and lived off tips.

 Tipping in Restaurants

 There are usually no service charges added to your bill in Portuguese restaurants, but nowadays touristy restaurants might add them, so do check your bill, especially in Lisbon, Porto and the Algarve, and don’t tip when a service charge is added.

 On the most common situation (no service charge added to your bill), there are two main approaches to tipping.
 These actually depend on the type of restaurant, and whether it’s lunch or dinner.